This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Cloudy, foggy, fuzzy, or hazy blurring of vision

 - Headlights and sun may seem very bright

 - Double vision

-- Sudden, sharp pain in your eye
+- You feel a sudden, sharp pain in your eye.

 Protect your eyes:

 - Wear sunglasses to protect your eyes from the sunlight and prevent eye discomfort.
 Make sure the sunglasses have UV protection.

 Follow up with your healthcare provider as directed: